Have you ever thought that God has withdrawn his favor from you?

-In Isaiah 45:15 we read, “Truly, You are a GOD who hides Himself, O GOD of Israel, Savior!”
-(NASV)
+In Isaiah 45:15 (NASV) we read, “Truly, You are a God who hides Himself, O God of Israel, Savior!”

-Or, perhaps our experiences feel like they no longer have any spiritual meaning – when we can’t identify what the experiences are for, and we get into a rut; when our experiences mean I’m merely just existing or surviving this experience and I know I’m just existing because I experience, but I can’t identify with me this experience spiritually.
+Or, perhaps our experiences feel like they no longer have any spiritual meaning when we can’t identify what the experiences are for, and we get into a rut; when our experiences mean I am merely just existing or surviving this experience and I know I am just existing because I experience, but I cannot identify with me this experience spiritually.

-Maybe we recognize that for most of us when we grasped the Truth, we had a great outburst of emotion for it – we loved it; we were enthused about it; we talked about it; we were excited about it and when we heard a discourse we’d get goose bumps from joy!
+Maybe we recognize that for most of us, when we grasped the Truth, we had a great outburst of emotion for it — we loved it; we were enthused about it; we talked about it; we were excited about it and when we heard a discourse we would get goose bumps from joy!
 And all of a sudden we come to a place where that is no longer true.
-We just go to meeting because it’s a habit and we expose ourselves to creation experiences which we’re sort of glad about having, but beyond that, there’s no quickening of the heart beat.
+We just go to meeting because it’s a habit and we expose ourselves to creation experiences which we are sort of glad about having, but beyond that, there is no quickening of the heart beat.

-Here are some possible reasons WHY we experience that GOD has hidden himself from us:-
+Here are some possible reasons WHY we may experience that God has hidden himself from us:-

 In Hebrews 12:6, Apostle Paul writes, “For the Lord disciplines the one he loves, and chastises every son whom he receives.”